cosmos/sdk-tutorials/tutorials/understanding-ibc-denoms/index.md

 1. Calculating the IBC denom for a given path.
 2. Tracing the path information and base denom when encountering an IBC denom.

 The `transfer` IBC module exposes queries for both of these cases.
-In order to query, you'll have to interact with a node of the blockchain network.
+In order to query, you will have to interact with a node of the blockchain network.

 These queries are: